MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 1995 - Windows 95 Revolution

-Windows Graphical User Interface
+πŸ–±οΈ Windows graphical User Interface

 Key GUI Elements:

-• Program Manager for application launching
+• Program Manager) of application launching

-• File Manager for file operations
+• File Manager For file management

-• Control Panel for system settings
+• System settings Control Panel

 Aspect MS-DOS (CLI) Early Windows (GUI)